Make your own Fairy Pumpkin House for Fall and Halloween

 You can find the little pumpkins to sit on the grass and little ghosts and fences, and beds.
 There were little black trees and all the different colored mosses as well.

 You will get a flood of ideas!

 This little Halloween Fairy display at left is in a gazebo.
 It has miniature pumpkins, a broom, little books in the corner, a table made of a spool, candles and a fortune tellers ball.

 So many ideas for the Halloween Fairy garden.
 The detail is wonderful!

 There are also bottle brush trees that you can dye yourself or buy in oranges, black, purples and greens and reds.
-I have found some at Lowes to dye.
+I found some in the Holiday section at Lowes to dye.

 They come in a package in their Christmas section, which sadly, is already up.
 There are lots of instructions online to help you get started.